kubesphere/notification-manager/README.md

 ```

 > - DingTalkReceiver can both send messages to `conversation` and `chatbot`.
-> - If you want to send messages to conversation, the application used to send messages to conversation must have the authority `Enterprise conversation`, and the ip which notification manager used to send messages must be in the white list of the application.
-Usually, it is the ip of the Kubernetes nodes.
+> - If you want to send messages to conversation, the application used to send messages to conversation must have the authority `Enterprise conversation`, and the IP which notification manager used to send messages must be in the white list of the application.
+Usually, it is the IP of Kubernetes nodes, you can simply add all Kubernetes nodes to the white list.
 > - The `appkey` is the key of the application, the `appsecret` is the secret of the application.
-> - The `chatid` is the id of the conversation, it only be obtained from the response of [creating conversation](https://ding-doc.dingtalk.com/document#/org-dev-guide/create-chat).
+> - The `chatid` is the id of the conversation, it can only be obtained from the response of [creating conversation](https://ding-doc.dingtalk.com/document#/org-dev-guide/create-chat).
-> - The `webhook` is the url of chatbot, the `keywords` is the keywords of chatbot, The `secret` is the secret of chatbot, you can get them in the setting page of chatbot.
+> - The `webhook` is the URL of a chatbot, the `keywords` is the keywords of a chatbot, The `secret` is the secret of chatbot, you can get them in the setting page of chatbot.

 ### Deploy Notification Manager in any other Kubernetes cluster (Uses `namespace` to distinguish each tenant user):
 Deploy Notification Manager